yandex-cloud/docs/en/application-load-balancer/security/index.md

 ---
 title: "Access management in {{ alb-full-name }}"
-description: "Access management in {{ alb-full-name }}, a service for distributing requests across backends of network applications and for termination of TLS encryption.
-The section describes which resources you can assign roles to, which roles exist in the service, and which roles are required for particular actions."
+description: "Access management in {{ alb-full-name }}, a service for distributing requests across network application backends and for termination of TLS encryption.
+This section describes which resources you can assign roles to, which roles exist in the service, and which roles are required for particular actions."
 ---

 # Access management in {{ alb-name }}

-In this section, you'll learn:
+In this section, you will learn:
 * [Which resources you can assign roles to](#resources).
 * [Which roles exist in the service](#roles-list).
 * [Which roles are required](#required-roles) for particular actions.